SahilKumarIN/JavaPrograms/README.md

 # JavaPrograms
-## This repository is made to store java programs which is are little logical or hard to solve.
+## This repository is made to store java programs which are little logical or hard to solve.

 1. Write a Program in Java to input a word from the user and display the longest palindrome series present in it. eg. :- 1.
 I/P :- pawan